 The canonical progression: competitive signals show a rival launching in a category.
 Two weeks later, anchor merchants start dual-listing or trimming inventory.
 New-merchant activation dips because the field sales team has unconsciously deprioritized a category they sense is heading the wrong way.
 Remaining merchants face less competition and let listing quality slide.
 Three to six weeks after the first signal, GMV bends.

 Catch it at signal one and you can deploy retention incentives, category development resourcing, or pricing adjustments while the merchants are still listing.
-Wait for GMV and you are in damage control with fewer merchants and a longer recovery curve.
-The intervention point is upstream.
-The cost of operating it is one weekly brief.
+Wait for GMV and you're in damage control with fewer merchants and a longer recovery curve.

 | Signals Degrading | Category Status | Action Required | Escalation |